 The university does not award graduate credit for portfolio-based experiential learning.
 Graduate field experiences that are included as a part of the official degree program must be completed under the direction of university faculty in the student’s field of study.

 Academic Probation and Suspension

 Every student enrolled in the graduate program, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with the policies of the University.
 The Graduate School reserves the right to place on probation or to suspend any post-baccalaureate or graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of the university.
 GPA is calculated from the initial point of enrollment in Wayland graduate course work.
 Leveling courses are not included in calculating graduate GPA.
 Wayland’s graduate program will honor the probation or suspension imposed by other institutions.

 Except for the Master of Divinity Degree, a student is placed on academic probation when his or her cumulative GPA falls below 3.0 or a grade of D or F is earned.
 It is recommended that courses with grades adversely affecting GPA be repeated as soon as possible.
 In cases where the course that is adversely affecting the GPA is available on a yearly basis, the student will be allowed to continue enrollment in the program with the stipulation that the course be repeated the next time the course is offered.
-A student who is on probation must raise the cumulative GPA to 3.0 or better within the next two terms or the student will be placed on academic suspension unless otherwise stipulated.
+A student who is on probation must raise the cumulative GPA to 3.0 or better within the next term or the student will be placed on academic suspension unless otherwise stipulated.

 Academic Probation and Suspension: Master of Divinity Degree